crowdlingo/course/src/speaking/helping-people.md

 ## Vocabulary

 <vocab-list>
+- importance
+  - the quality of being important and worthy of note
+- straight
+  - without deviation
+- business
+  - a commercial or industrial enterprise and the people who constitute it
+- sometimes
+  - on certain occasions or in certain cases but not always
+- especially
+  - to a distinctly greater extent or degree than is common
 - important
   - of great significance or value
-- kindness
-  - the quality of being warmhearted and considerate and humane and sympathetic
-- sometimes
-  - on certain occasions or in certain cases but not always
-- building
-  - a structure that has a roof and walls and stands more or less permanently in one place
-- thankful
-  - feeling or showing gratitude
-- straight
-  - without deviation

 <!-- blank -->